-- Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-Uncollected prescriptions were reviewed every six weeks and if related to a chronic condition the patient was contacted.
-Patient Group Directions had been adopted by the practice to allow the nurse to administer medicines in line with legislation.
-The Health Care Assistant was trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber. - We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate body and the appropriate checks through the Disclosure and Barring Service.
+- The arrangements for managing medicines, including emergency medicines and vaccines kept patients safe (this included obtaining, prescribing, recording, handling, storing, security and disposal).
+Processes were in place for handling repeat prescriptions which included the review of all high risk medicines such as lithium and warfarin.
+The practice had developed a template for this which ensured a consistent approach.
+The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
+Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
+Uncollected prescriptions were reviewed and the local pharmacy contacted to see if any medicines had not been collected.
+Advice was sought from a GP and where appropriate, the patient contacted to ensure they were well especially where they had a long term condition. - Patient Group Directions had been adopted by the practice to allow the nurses to administer medicines in line with legislation.
+The health care assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.